wasp-os/wasp-os/docs/appguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Freezing your application causes it to consume dramatically less RAM.
 That is
-because the code is both pre-compiled (meaning we don't need any RAM budget to
+because they can execute directly from the internal FLASH rather than running
-run the compiler) **and** it can execute directly from the internal FLASH
+from RAM.
+Additionally the code is pre-compiled, which also means we don't
-memory.
+need any RAM budget to run the compiler.

-Freezing your application simply requires you to modify the ``manifest.py``
+Freezing your application requires you to modify the ``manifest.py``
 file for your board (e.g. ``wasp/boards/pinetime/manifest.py``) to include
 your application and then the whole binary must be re-compiled as normal.

 After that you an use the same technique described in the previous
-section to add an import and register for you application to ``main.py``
+section to add an import and register for you application from ``main.py``

 .. note::